tigattack/blog.tiga.tech/content/posts/new-car-bmw-335i-e92/index.md

 # Time for a New Car

-OK, preamble over, down to business.
+Now you're all caught up (or not, I won't judge you for skipping 👀), let's get to the real point of this post.
 I no longer needed the practicality of the A4, so I began looking back to the world of saloons, coupés, and hatchbacks.

 I'd recently purchased a BMW Z3 2.8L (6 speed, M52B28 engine).
 An absolute nail of a car and priced to reflect it, but it was great, cheap fun for summer.